- Home

 Reimbursement from Medicare

-- Allow two years or more between the purchase dates of the prostheses.
+- Allow 2 years or more between the purchase dates of the prostheses.
 In some cases, you may be able to make additional claims but you will need to provide a letter from your doctor or surgeon.

 - Claim any refund from your private health insurance first if you’re eligible.